0xAX/asm/content/asm_4.md

 mov rax, 5
 ```

 To move data between general-purpose registers and memory, we should use a special syntax with square brackets.
-For example, to store the value of the `rax` register into the memory address specified by the `rcx` register:
+For example, to store the value of the `rax` register into the memory address specified by the `rcx` register, use:

 ```assembly
 mov [rcx], rax